adolby/Kryvo/README.md

 ##Getting Started

-To install Krvyos, run the installer executable or extract the files from the Kryvos archive.
+To install Krvyos on Windows or Linux, run the installer executable or extract the files from the Kryvos archive.
+To install Kryvos on macOS, extract the disk image archive, then mount the disk image.
+Drag Kryvos.app to your Applications folder.
 Once the install files are copied, run the Kryvos executable.

 Add files by clicking/tapping the Add Files button and selecting them in the dialog or by dragging and dropping files to the Kryvos window.
-Click encrypt or decrypt to process the entire list.
+Press encrypt or decrypt to process the entire list.

 Files are encrypted/decrypted one-to-one, meaning that encryption of a "file.txt" will yield an encrypted "file.txt.enc" and decryption of "file.txt.enc" will yield a decrypted "file (2).txt".